Our Lady of Guidance

-The Our Lady of Guidance (Nuestra Señora de Guía) is a title of the Blessed Virgin Mary associated with a 16th-century Marian image depicted as the Immaculate Conception and widely venerated by Filipinos.
+Our Lady of Guidance (Latin: Nostra Domina de Via) is a Roman Catholic title of the Blessed Virgin Mary associated with a sixteenth-century image of the Immaculate Conception widely venerated by Filipinos.
 The wooden Black Madonna is considered the oldest extant Marian statue in the Philippines.

-Locally venerated as patroness of navigators and travelers, the image is enshrined at the Ermita Church in the city of Manila.
+Locally venerated as patroness of navigators and travelers, the image is enshrined in the Ermita Church in Manila, Philippines.

-Due to its fragility and value, the original Marian image does not leave the premises of its inner sanctum except when the pontiff visits the country.
-A modern proxy image (called “Vicaria”) is used for exposed church services instead.
+Due to its age and fragility, the original Marian image does not leave the premises of shrine except when a reigning Pope visits the country.